astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 that each of the observers measure for the two events and use the Lorentz transformation to figure out the unknowns.

+The time as measured by the observer in the rest frame is correctly given by the analysis in Equation {eq}`muonduration` as this observer does not observe that the muon moves with respect to him.
 The two displacement 4-vectors for this problem are
 ```{math}
 :label: dx4muon